DaanExterkate/CEGM2003---BEAM2/README.md

 This first notebook simulates beam behaviour of a Euler-Bernoulli beam.
 Section 1.1 solves the Euler-Bernoulil problem.
 A PINN has been build and trained to predict the bending u given boundary and initial conditions.
 In section 1.2 the predicted solution of u is plotted against the time with a high testing accuracy.
 Finally, in section 1.3, we take the velocity, acceleration and bending moment from the predicted values of u by the PINN and compare them with their analytical solution.

 2. Timoshenko Beam.
 This second notebook simulates beam behaviour of the Timoshenko beam.
-Two problems are distinguished, explained in a separate sections.
+Two problems are distinguished, explained in separate sections.
 Section 2.1 solves the so-called Timoshenko forward problem.
 In this problem a PINN is build predicting $\theta$ and w given boundary and initial conditions.
 Section 2.2 deals with the Timoshenko Inverse problem.
 In this problem a PINN is build predicting the force function g(x,t) alongside $\theta$ and w given observations of $\theta$ and w.

 To execute the code, clone or download the notebooks and run them, preverably on a GPU.